codeconsole/grails3bugs/README.md

 	}

-Bug #1 - Adding default constraints to application.groovy causes and class that has static column mappings throw an exception at startup
+**BUG #1** - Adding default constraints to application.groovy causes and class that has static column mappings throw an exception at startup

 	static mapping = {
 		password column: '`password`'